Additional COVID-19 death reported in Turner Co.

 ASHBURN, Ga.
-(WALB) - The South Health District of the Georgia Department of Public Health has reported an additional COVID-19 death in Turner County.
+(WALB) - The South Health District of the Georgia Department of Public Health has confirmed one new COVID-19 death in Turner County.

-The individual was a 63-year old male with underlying medical conditions and they were hospitalized.
+The individual was a 90-year old female with underlying medical conditions and she was not hospitalized.

-“We are truly saddened to learn of the passing of another resident of South Health District,” Dr. William Grow, district health director, said.
-“Our hearts go out to this individual’s family and loved ones.”
+“Our thoughts and prayers are with the family of this individual during this devastating time,” Dr. William Grow, district health director, said.
+“We cannot emphasize enough the importance of continuing to practice social distancing, hand hygiene and wearing a cloth face covering if you are out in public.
+We must slow the spread of COVID-19 and these steps are crucial in that process.”

-The South Health District said this brings the total count of confirmed COVID-19 related deaths in South Health District to 19.
+The South Health District said this brings the total count of confirmed COVID-19 related deaths in the district to 19.

 Copyright 2020 WALB.
 All rights reserved.